 In 2011, Tree Canada created a new award, the Ultimate, for outstanding sponsors.
 It was the first year for National Tree Day, now an annual celebration of trees scheduled the Wednesday of National Forest Week every September.
 Tree Canada also began supporting Alberta’s forests following pest infestations with the Alberta Mountain Pine Beetle ReLeaf program.

 In 2012, Tree Canada celebrated its 20th anniversary during a gala at the 10th Canadian Urban Forest Conference in London, ON.
-We've planted over 78 million trees and continue to grow and inspire Canadians to plant, care for and maintain trees across the country.
+We've planted 80 million trees and continue to grow and inspire Canadians to plant, care for and maintain trees across the country.